tomwphillips/tomwphillips.github.io/content/blog/2025-03-02_grapheneos.md

 The only niggle so far was some lag on the GrapheneOS camera app when pressing the shutter button.
 I downloaded the Google Camera app and disabled network access.
 It's much faster.

-I've not tried out device backups yet, but since my data is either in FastMail, Ente, 1Password or Obsidian, I feel comfortable with the risk.
+I've not tried out device backups yet, but since my data is either in Fastmail, Ente, 1Password or Obsidian, I feel comfortable with the risk.
 I might try backing up to a USB stick.

 I installed Obsidian and Tor via `.apk` files.
 You just download and install it!
 I got [Organic Maps](https://organicmaps.app/) from the [Accrescent store](https://accrescent.app).
 I might try out [Obtainium](https://github.com/ImranR98/Obtainium).